 Better Outcomes through Highly Specialized Care

 Studies repeatedly show that women treated by a gynecologic oncologist are more likely to have better outcomes, including higher survival rates than those treated by non-specialists.
-Due to the extra years of subspecialty training, gynecologic oncologists have a remarkable breadth of specialized skills including advanced diagnostic capabilities for the removal of tumors, and the administration of chemotherapy.
+Due to the extra years of subspecialty training, gynecologic oncologists have a remarkable breadth of specialized skills including advanced diagnostic and therapeutic capabilities for the removal of tumors, and the administration of chemotherapy.